IFB-ElixirFr/sandboxbioscenarios/linux_basics_session03/steps/step05.md

 cat NC_009089.bed
 ```

-In the 6-column bed file *NC_009089.bed*, we find in order: the sequence identifier (here chromosome NC_009089, version 1 in the column 1), the start (column 2) and end (column 3) positions of the annotation, the annotation identifier (column 4, with genes and coding sequences, cds), column 5 is sometimes used to indicate a confidence score (here there is a dot meaning that this column is not used) and, in column 6, the strand (forward `+` or reverse `-` direction).
+In the 6-column bed file *NC_009089.bed*, we find in order: the sequence identifier (here chromosome NC_009089, version 1 in the column 1), the start (column 2) and end (column 3) positions of the annotation, the annotation identifier (column 4, with chromosome, genes, and coding sequences, cds), column 5 is sometimes used to indicate a confidence score (here there is a dot meaning that this column is not used) and, in column 6, the strand (forward `+` or reverse `-` direction).

 ## *wc*